quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Contract-Law-For-Dummies/cldo_part29_Is_a_Promise_En.md

 :p How do you spot a modification issue in contract analysis?
 ??x
 Look for facts indicating parties changed their initial agreement after it was made.
-For example, if B asked A to reduce the price from $400 to $350 and A agreed, this constitutes a subsequent modification.
+For example, if B asked A to reduce the price from $400 to$350 and A agreed, this constitutes a subsequent modification.

 If there is no NOM clause in the agreement, any oral modifications must be evaluated under the waiver doctrine to determine enforceability. x??